Azure/azure-openapi-validator/docs/rules.md

 ### OperationsApiTenantLevelOnly

-Get operation for operations API must be scoped tenant-wide.
+The get operation endpoint for the operations API must be scoped tenant-wide.
 Operations should _not_ vary per subscription.

 Please refer to [operations-api-tenant-level-only.md](./operations-api-tenant-level-only.md) for details.